shaini-nana/customer-feedback-analyser/README.md

     python3 DataPreprocessor/DataPreprocessor.py
 ``

+- Step 5: Filtered reviews will be grouped based on the provided food items.
+Food item wise grouped reviews will be found in a directory created within the `DataPreprocessor` directory.
+This will be only created if the reviews were relating to any of the provided food items.

 # How To Execute Sentiment Analyzer
 - Step 1: Be on the project root location (`/customer-feedback-analyser`) and execute the following command to move in to the `SentimentAnalyzer` directory.
 `cd SentimentAnalyzer/`

+- Step 2: Install the required node modules to run the `SentimentAnalyzer` by running the below command.
+`yarn`

+- Step 3: Create AWS account, login to it and obtain the AWS keys which needs to be added to the `SentimentAnalyzer/config.json`.

 # How To Run the Customer Feedback Analyzer Web Application